vilnar/-manticoresearch-bug/README.md

 bash sql_loop.sh
 ```

-Run script `reload_index.sh` in new terminal session and wait after a while the program freez
+Run script `reload_index.sh` in new terminal session and wait while then it will freez
 ```
 docker exec manticore_test bash -c "bash ~/reload_index.sh"
 ```

-After the program hangs, mysql connection does not work
+After the program freez, mysql connection does not work
 ```
 mysql --port 19306 --host 127.0.0.1
 ```